CW’s Next DC Crossover To Feature Four Superhero Series — Including ‘Supergirl’

 If you haven’t seen the “Invasion” crossover, you can check out the trailer for it below.

 What are your thoughts on the CW planning a “true” four-way crossover featuring Arrow, The Flash, Legends of Tomorrow, and Supergirl?
 What bad guy do you think the four superhero shows will have to take on?
-Please be sure to share your thoughts on the next big DC superhero crossover with us in the comment’s section found down below.
+Please be sure to share your thoughts on the next big DC superhero crossover in the comments section below.

 [Featured Image by Frederick M. Brown/Getty Images]